sandungxs/MARACAS/README.md

 Click here for an example of the parameter file used for RNA-seq analysis.
 Click here for a template of the parameter file used for RNA-seq analysis.

-Next the parameters to be specified in the parameter file for RNA-seq analysis is listed:
+Next the parameters to be specified in the parameter file for RNA-seq analysis are listed:

 * **data_source:** This parameter specifies the source of the data to be analysed.
 It can take the value **FILES** when the fastq files are already located in a folder in the computer where MARACAS is installed or the value **DB** when the data has been freely deposited in the GEO data base.